Youth Hunting - Frequently Asked Questions

 Deer Harvest Information:

-An annual survey is conducted of deer taken by hunters on hunting clubs and those who record deer at a big game check station.
+An annual post season deer hunter survey is conducted to estimate the statewide and county level deer harvest in South Carolina.
 Harvest results are published in news releases and as an annual report.
 For more information, contact Deer Program, PO Box 167, Columbia, SC 29202 or call (803) 734-3609 or see Deer Summary Harvest Page.

 Deer - Disposing of Remains: